top of page

 Does health insurance cover abortion?

 Washington law requires most health insurance plans that cover pregnancy care (“maternity care”) to also cover abortions.
 Look at your insurance plan or call your insurance company to find out if maternity care and abortion services are covered.
+Depending on the type of health insurance plan, you likely will not have a co-pay.
 Your health care provider can access your plan information, too, and tell you what is covered and how much you will have to pay.

 How can I keep insurance billing information confidential?